EU orders Broadcom to suspend some deals with six modem, tv makers

 The Commission said Broadcom has 30 days to comply with the order, which is valid for three years but could end earlier if there is a final decision on the case before that.

-Interim measures are rare and are only issued if the Commission has reason to believe that companies will squeeze out or marginalize rivals before it can wrap up its investigations which can take several years.
+Interim measures are rare and are only issued if the Commission has reason to believe that companies will squeeze out or marginalise rivals before it can wrap up its investigations which can take several years.
+(Reporting by Foo Yun Chee)